makerdao/market-maker-keeper/README.md

   --order-age ORDER_AGE
                         Age of created orders (in blocks) --order-expiry-threshold ORDER_EXPIRY_THRESHOLD
-                        Order age at which order is considered already expired (in blocks)
+                        Remaining order age (in blocks) at which order is considered already expired, which means the keeper will send a new replacement order slightly ahead --order-no-cancel-threshold ORDER_NO_CANCEL_THRESHOLD
+                        Remaining order age (in blocks) below which keeper does not try to cancel orders, assuming that they will probably expire before the cancel transaction gets mined
   --eth-reserve ETH_RESERVE
                         Amount of ETH which will never be deposited so the keeper can cover gas